 Son or daughter - a biological child, adopted child, foster child, stepchild, legal ward, or a child of a person standing in loco parentis.
 The child must be under age 18 or, if over 18, incapable of self-care because of a mental or physical disability.

-Spouse - a marital partnership recognized by Iowa law including common law marriages.
+Spouse - a husband or wife recognized by Iowa law including common law marriages.